Haor: Economy

 These haors and beels support major subsistence and commercial fisheries, while the seasonally flooded lake margins support major rice-growing activities.
 The main crop grown in the haor basin is boro rice or dry season rice.
 Early monsoon flash floods often cause extensive damage to the boro crop.
 Protection in the form of full flood dykes or submersible dykes is being provided in some of the developed areas.
 Among the varieties of rice cultivated in winter, the Boro season, in the knee-deep water of marshlands, the Hashi (BR-17), the Shahjalal (BR-18) and the Mongol (BR-19) varieties are best suited for the haor areas.

 Haors and baors, along with the rivers, canals and the floodplain, are a major source of fish production.
 But, due to silting, and excessive harvesting of fish to meet the demand of growing populations production of fish from this source is gradually dwindling.
 In recent years, the wetlands have also been used for rearing domestic ducks.

 Due to scarcity of cultivable land, government lands (khas land) including the wetlands are increasing getting transferred to private ownership in Bangladesh.
 Thus most of the haors and beels have now been sold or leased to private individuals for cultivation during the dry season.
 This transfer is governed by the Haor Development Board Ordinance (Ordinance No. IX of 1977) are under the direct control of the Revenue Department in the Ministry of Land Administration and Land Reforms.

 Tourism

 Nikli Haor is one of the beautiful tourist places in Bangladesh.

-Haors are unique wetlands and have started attracting tourists.
-The best time to visit the haors is at the end of the monsoons, say around August–September, when they are full with water.
-Thereafter, the water in the haors starts receding but still provides an awe-inspiring sight.
-In winter, the haors and beels receive thousands of migratory birds.
-It is the ideal season for bird-watchers, but then the haors are reduced in size and lose much of their watery grandeur.
-As summer sets in the haors are no more there, but one can still see numerous beels.
+The wetland ecosystem of the hoars has become a Bangladesh tourist attraction, particularly in August–September when they are full of water.
+In winter, the haors and beels receive thousands of migratory birds attracting birdwatchers.